syseleven/heat-examples/kickstart/README.md

+# Kickstart

 ## Getting started

 This template can be used to deploy a single server with every CLI-Clients you need to start working with the SysEleven Stack.
 It is meant as an alternative to install OpenStack Clients by hand on your local machine, which is documented [here](https://doc.syselevenstack.com/en/tutorials/openstack-cli/).

 Prerequisites:

 - You need a valid SSH public key that you can import as described [here](https://doc.syselevenstack.com/en/tutorials/ssh-keys/)